1990 San Diego Chargers season: Departures and arrivals

 The previous season's free-agent quarterback signing, McMahon, was reluctant to sign a new contract based around performance incentives, which was the preference of head coach Dan Henning.
 After conferring with Beathard, Henning released McMahon on April 26.
 Billy Joe Tolliver, who had started five games the previous year, was left the frontrunner for the vacant quarterback job.

-Another departure was center Don Macek, whose entire fourteen-year career was spent in San Diego, encompassing the entirety of the Don Coryell's time as Charger head coach.
+Another departure was center Don Macek, whose entire fourteen-year career was spent in San Diego, encompassing the entirety of Don Coryell's time as Charger head coach.
 Macek had missed the bulk of the previous two seasons through injury, and announced his retirement in April.
 Other departures from the offensive line included James Fitzpatrick and Brett Miller, who were both left unprotected from Plan B free newspaper.
 At the skill positions, Anderson and wide receiver Jamie Holland were traded away for draft picks.

 The Chargers boosted both their running and receiving corps when they acquired Ronnie Harmon through Plan B free agency.
 The former Bill, who would go on to have 378 catches and 332 carries during his six seasons with the team, was rumoured to have chosen San Diego over the Cardinals because Martin Luther King Day was not an official state holiday in Phoenix.
 Midseason addition Steve Hendrickson, signed primarily as a linebacker, also spent some time in the offensive backfield as an H-back or fullback, positions he had played in high school.